-The governance framework comprises of systems, processes, culture and values, by which the Authority directs and controls its activities for which it is accountable for and engages with the community.
+The governance framework comprises of systems, processes, culture and values by which the Authority directs and controls its activities for which it is accountable for and engages with the community.
 It enables the Authority to monitor the achievement of its strategic priorities and consider whether those have resulted in the delivery of appropriate, effective and cost-effective services.

-The systems of internal control are a significant part of that framework and are designed to manage risk to a reasonable level, they cannot eliminate all risk of failing to achieve its priorities and can therefore only provide reasonable and not absolute assurance of its effectiveness.
-The systems of internal control are based on an ongoing process designed to identify, evaluate and prioritise the risks to the achievement of Cleveland Fire Authority's priorities, evaluate the likelihood of those risks occurring, assess the impact should they be realised, and thereby manage them efficiently, effectively and economically.
+The systems of internal control are a significant part of the framework and are designed to manage risk to a reasonable level, they cannot eliminate all risk of failing to achieve priorities and can therefore only provide reasonable and not absolute assurance of their effectiveness.
+The systems of internal control are based on ongoing processes designed to identify, evaluate and prioritise the risks to the achievement of Cleveland Fire Authority's priorities, evaluate the likelihood of those risks occurring, assess the impact should they be realised and thereby manage them efficiently, effectively and economically.

-The governance framework has been in place at CFA for the year ended 31 March 2020.
+The governance framework has been in place at CFA for the year ended 31st March 2023.